Has it ever happened to you that you did a great long run and that you are so tired and exhausted that you cannot sleep?

 9. Restless legs syndrome

-Leg fatigue, which can occur after long runs, causing discomfort and thus disturbing your sleep.
+Leg fatigue, which can occur after long runs, causes discomfort and thus disturbs your sleep.

-The research found sleep disorders and increased illness in endurance athletes that have symptoms of overtraining.
+The research found sleep disorders and increased illness in endurance athletes who have symptoms of overtraining.

 11. Preoccupied thoughts

 You finish a long run, but you are still constantly thinking about it, especially if it went great or terrible.